innerand/mara/archetypes/post.md

 # autor = "John Snow"
 # image = "examplebanner.png" #Titleimage (width 900px, otherwise scalled or centered)

-modified = false # if true the last modification date will be shown norobots = false # if true this post shouldn't be added to search engines draft = true
+ismodified = false # if true the last modification date will be shown norobots = false # if true this post shouldn't be added to search engines draft = true